-The Board of Directors met five times during the 2002 fiscal year.
-Each Director attended at least 75% of the meetings of the Board of Directors and Committees on which such Director served.
+The Board of Directors met five times during the 2003 fiscal year.
+Each Director attended at least 75% of the meetings of the Board of Directors and committees on which such Director served, other than Mr. Dickson.
 The Board of Directors' committees include an Audit Committee and an Organization, Compensation and Nominating Committee.
+It is the policy of the Company that Directors should attend annual meetings of stockholders.
+A regular meeting of the Board of Directors is scheduled in conjunction with the annual meeting, and all Directors attended last year's annual meeting.